surinderlohat/react-native-wifi-share/README.md

 # react-native-wifi-share

+# Note This Package in under development Not ready for use yet

 a support package for creating wifi hotspot or connecting hostspot from android and ios modules created with love from the dev by the dev

 ## Installation